johnwilldonicely/LDAS/README.md

 LDAS is intended for use on Linux systems, and should run equally well on Ubuntu or Redhat/Fedora distributions.
 In principal LDAS should also run on Unix and OS-X systems, although this has not been tested.

 The installation script provided with LDAS checks for dependencies and allows the user to decide whether to install by using git to clone the repo (default), or to intall using a previously-downloaded zipped archive of LDAS.
-Allowing the script to use git is more efficient but reuires that git is installed.

-If git is not already on your system, you have two options before attempting to install LDAS.
+If git is not already on your system, you have two options before attempting to install LDAS:

+option 1: download a zipped archive of LDAS from https://github.com/johnwilldonicely/LDAS

-option 1: install git
+option 2: install git

 	for Ubuntu
 	$ sudo yum install git

 	for other flavours of Linux:
 	$ sudo apt-get install git

-option 2: download a zipped archive of LDAS from https://github.com/johnwilldonicely/LDAS

 Once you have either installed git or you have your LDAS-master.zip file, you can proceed.